This 3-Minute Bread Machine Recipe from Joanna Gaines Is the Next Thing You Should Bake

-Joanna writes in her blog post, “the thought of homemade fresh bread used to overwhelm me.”
+“The thought of homemade fresh bread used to overwhelm me,” Joanna wrote in a Magnolia blog post.
 Same, Joanna!
 Proofing the yeast, kneading the bread, letting it rise—it all seems pretty daunting.
 But Joanna reminded me of the kitchen gadget that was so popular a decade ago: the bread maker.

 - 3 cups bread flour